-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied detailing their funding sources and leverage opportunities for specific activities.
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied

+To receive CDBG funds from the City of Royal Oak, local organizations / agencies must provide an application and supplemental information detailing their funding sources and leverage opportunities for specific activities.
 The city does not require "matching" non-CDBG or federal funds.
 The Royal Oak City Commission will weigh the value of proposed activities in light of the goals in the consolidated plan and the likelihood that the activity would be implemented without the presence of CDBG funds.
 Subrecipient activities that would be implemented regardless of the city's CDBG funds stand a greater likelihood of not being funded.
 Many of the public service subrecipients leverage a wide variety of funding sources.
 This is a standard practice.
 These organizations will not be penalized for this practice.